lightman76/jasmine-rails-blanket/README.md

 Add the following to your jasmine.yml file

     blanketjs_coverage:
       enabled: true

-You can also include any of the config items supported by blanketjs (see https://github.com/alex-seville/blanket/blob/master/src/config.js for options) - just leave off the 'data-' prefixes in the yml config
+You can also include any of the config items supported by blanketjs (see blanket's [config.js](https://github.com/alex-seville/blanket/blob/master/src/config.js) for options) - just leave off the 'data-' prefixes in the yml config

 Example:

     blanketjs_coverage:
       enabled: true
       cover-only: "assets_dev/app/"
       cover-flags: "debug"

 ## Contributing